 All of this will help reduce inflammation, which is one of the touted causes of acne breakouts in the first place.

 Another aspect of skin health is getting good sleep and exercising daily.
 Getting at least 30 minutes of exercise a day has many benefits, including improving your digestive system and helping your body produce dopamine.
 Letting your body rest each night also allows you to recharge and gives it time to repair damaged tissue.

 At Mother Dirt, we’re reinventing what skincare means.
 We don’t want you to buy things for your skin that cause more problems, making you purchase more products to fix it.
 That’s the vicious cycle of the beauty industry, and we’re here to break that mold.

-Getting rid of acne scars is all about giving your skin what it needs to produce new collagen and fade away the old skin.
-Properly washing your skin, supplementing it with probiotics, sleeping and exercising are all the keys to the best possible skin.
-Remember to keep your skin microbiome healthy, and you’ll have the skin you always dreamed of in no time!
+Getting rid of acne scars is about giving your skin what it needs to produce new collagen and fade away the old skin.
+Properly washing your skin, supplementing it with prebiotics, sleeping and exercising are all the keys to the best possible skin.
+Remember to keep your skin microbiome healthy, and you’ll have the skin you always dreamed of in no time.

 Ask your dermatologist about using oral and topical probiotics to reduce acne scars.
 It might be just what's missing from your routine.